HogRed/HogRed/README.md

 I'm Joe Faith, an Assistant Professor at Harding University with a passion for teaching and a love for all things data! 📊

 ## 👨‍🏫 What I Teach:
+- Artificial Intelligence 🤖
+- - Python 🐍
 - R 📈
-- Python 🐍
 - Sports Analytics 🏀
-- Artificial Intelligence 🤖

 ## 🎓 Education:
 - **Bachelors in Information Systems** from Harding University 🎓